California bar investigating Trump lawyer for ethic breaches - NewsBreak

 The State Bar said Eastman knows about the investigation.
 But attempts to reach him on Tuesday were unsuccessful.
 There was no answer at a phone number listed for his law office in Anaheim and no way to leave a message.

-Eastman spoke during Trump's rally in Washington before the attack on the U.S. Capitol on Jan.
-6, 2021.
-Shortly after that, he retired from Chapman University after more than 160 faculty members signed a letter calling for the university to take action against him.
+Eastman retired as dean of the Chapman University law school last year after more than 160 faculty members signed a letter calling for the university to take action against him.

 Comments / 0